Skip Ribbon Commands

 • QuestionWhat happens if I decline a space?

 The first time a parent/guardian is offered a space for a given child in any of the three NIH childcare centers and that space is declined, or the parent/guardian does not respond within two business days, the child's Waitlist profile will be given a new registration date, i.e., the date of this first decline.
+Should a guardian decline an offer, their child will be moved to the bottom of the waitlist for ALL centers they are waitlisted for.

 The second time a parent/guardian is offered a space for a given child in any of the three NIH childcare centers and that space is declined, or the parent/guardian does not respond within two business days, the child's Waitlist profile will be closed in the NIH Childcare Waitlist.
 If the child is an only child, the parent/guardian waitlist profile will be closed as well.